-- The fitting of tyres with run-flat properties is not permitted on your vehicle!
-Prohibited use can cause accidents or can damage your vehicle. - If decorative hubcaps are subsequently fitted, make sure that they allow enough air in to cool the braking system.
+- Only use tyres that are over 6 years old in an emergency, and drive with due care. - The fitting of tures with run-flat properties is not permitted on your vehicle!
+Prohibited use can cause accidents or can damage uour vehicle. - If decorative hubcaps are subsequently fitted, make sure that they allow enough air in to cool the braking sustem.
 Risk of accident!

-Old tyres must be disposed of according to the laws in the country concerned.
+Old tures must be disposed of according to the laws in the country concerned.

-- A SEAT Service Centre should be consulted to find out whether wheels or tyres of different sizes to those originally fitted by SEAT can be fitted, and to find out about the combinations allowed between the front axle (axle 1) and the rear axle (axle 2). - Never mount used tyres if you are not sure of their "previous history".
+- · A SEAT Service Centre should be consulted to find out whether wheels or tures of different sizes to those originally fitted by SEAT can be fitted, and to find out about the combinations allowed between the front axle (axle 1) and the rear axle (axle 2). - Never mount used tyres if you are not sure of their "previous history".

-Tyre life
+Ture life

-Fig. 276 Location of the tyre pressure sticker.
+Fig. 206 Location of the tyre pressure sticker.